skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

     echo "Hello, Sky!"
     conda env list

-This specifies the following components of a task:
+This defines a task with the following components:

 - :code:`resources`: cloud resources the task must be run on (e.g., accelerators, instance type, etc.)
 - :code:`workdir`: the working directory containing project code that will be synced to the provisioned instance(s)